-The health-insurance markets of the (very near) futureJanuary 2nd, 2013 by Peter Dizikes in Health /
+The health-insurance markets of the (very near) futureJanuary 2, 2013 by Peter Dizikes in Medicine & Health / Health

 With the recent launch of MIT's Institute for Medical Engineering and Science, MIT News examines research with the potential to reshape medicine and health care through new scientific knowledge, novel treatments and products, better management of medical data, and improvements in health-care delivery.